 On top of the concrete footing, install steel reinforcements horizontally and steel columns to help hold up a large structure.

-If building a structure taller than it is wide include strong lateral support.
+If building a structure taller then it wide need to include strong lateral support.
 You don’t want a toppled gabion fence.
 Even if the structure does not fall over, an unsupported structure taller than it is wide tends to balloon and look unsightly.